Bishoy-Morgan/HarbourLights.DAMAC/README.md

 after these steps the files should be on the loacation you have chose.

 # Install dependencies
+1. Opne the file of the project.
-6. Still in Git bash and write 'npm i' or 'npm install'.
+2. Right click and chose 'Open Git Bash Here' then write on it 'npm install' or 'npm i'.
-7. write 'npm start' to run the website.
+2. write on git bash 'npm start' to run the website on the browser.